-While generally an uncommon event, stressed lithium ion (Li-ion) batteries can undergo failure through a variety of causal factors.
+While generally an uncommon event, stressed lithium-ion (Li-ion) batteries can undergo failure through a variety of causal factors.
 This failure can result in an internal reaction that generates heat and chemical decomposition of the battery cell.
 When this occurs, the cell may vent flammable gases.
-Under certain conditions, these gases can ignite and spread to other cells within the battery pack, which is known as Thermal Runaway.
+Under certain conditions, these gases can ignite and spread to other cells within the battery pack, causing a battery thermal event known as thermal runaway.

-Thermal Runaway can occur in any Li-ion battery pack application, and in any of these applications, it is important to detect Thermal Runaway as soon as it occurs, regardless of cell size, electrochemistry and/or pack design.
-One of the more common uses of Li-ion batteries is in Electric Vehicles (xEV).
-In this application, early detection of Thermal Runaway venting is especially important because flammable vent gases in the pack pose an immediate danger to the vehicle and its occupants.
+Thermal runaway can occur in any Li-ion battery pack application, and in any of these applications, it is important to detect thermal runaway as soon as it occurs, regardless of cell size, electrochemistry and/or pack design.
+One of the more common uses of Li-ion batteries is in Electric Vehicles (EV).
+In this application, early detection of thermal runaway venting is especially important because flammable vent gases in the pack pose an immediate danger to the vehicle and its occupants.

 - Demonstrated performance life up to 20 years